This article serves as a guide to testing Flask applications with pytest.

 flask_app) is created:

-In order to create the proper environment for testing, Flask provides a test_client helper.
 This creates a test version of our Flask application, which we used to make a GET call to the '/' URL.
 We then check that the status code returned is OK (200) and that the response contained the following strings:

 - Welcome to the Flask User Management Example!